Streaming platforms in South Africa: a guide

 I’ve done the research and I’ll save you some time: none of them will.
 You will always have FOMO, sorry, especially since big names like Hulu, HBO Max with its 650 movies and every HBO original title ever, and Disney + are not legally available in South Africa.

 The sliver of silver lining, however, is that many of the titles on the big platforms that aren’t available in SA are, for now, available on other platforms that we can easily get our hands on, and there’s loads of variety out there.
-Hulu’s Little Fires Everywhere and PEN15 S1-2, for example, are both available on Showmax.
+Hulu’s PEN15 S1-2, for example, is available on Showmax.
 Similarly, while HBO Max isn’t available in South Africa, many, many HBO series are on Showmax, from Westworld to The Third Day – here’s a list of some of the best HBO shows to stream in South Africa.

 What I can also tell you, from experience, is that no matter how many platforms or apps you have (or don’t), or how many devices you can watch on simultaneously, you’re still going to have access to more content than you can ever watch; it’s just not humanly possible to get through it all.